afoster549/roblox-editor/README.md

 # Roblox Editor

-Allows you to edit Roblox scrips outside of Roblox studio.
+Allows you to edit Roblox scripts outside of Roblox studio.

 ## Features